Top California Bicycle Accident Lawyer

 If you are an injured cyclist, we can help you with your claim for compensation from the responsible auto driver.
 If you find yourself in this situation, call the team at Krasney Law for a complimentary consultation.

-We have attorneys and investigators capable of dealing with insurance companies, who try to pay as little as possible, even less than what you have coming.
+We have bike accident attorneys and investigators in California capable of dealing with insurance companies, who try to pay as little as possible, even less than what you have coming.
 Also, some pedestrian accident victims may need to file a lawsuit to get the insurance company to pay.
 Keep in mind, getting you back to good health is the No. 1 priority.